todogroup/todogroup.org/content/en/guides/employee-engagement.md

 Prioritize giving reviews on code or documentation.
 People value this activity and it is a good way to learn about the project.

-Do participate in discussions if you have helpful information to share.
+Don't be afraid to participate in discussions if you have helpful information to share.
 Sharing your experience or asking a clarifying question can help move the conversation forward.
 It is also a good way to show the community that you care about their project and would like to participate in maintaining and developing it further.

 Many projects maintain a list of bugs that are marked as ‘low hanging fruit’ or ‘easy to fix’ or something similar.
 Looking into fixing a few of these is another good way to learn and participate in helping the community.
 Triaging bugs is another good way to help out if you don’t yet have enough knowledge to fix them.